Sonderwoods/MantaRay/README.md

 ## Preparations

 ### Setup Windows Subsystem Linux (WSL) and radiance

+(I'll see if I can make a youtube vid at some point)

 * Start enabling WSL and installing Radiance and XLaunch as per [this link](https://www.mattiabressanelli.com/engineering/linux-radiance-on-windows-with-wsl-and-x11/).
   Don't make your username too long and dont make your password too complex.
 Do not make the PW the same as your windows user.